 Support your workplace with ensuring there are gender-based harassment and violence policies in place (if there are not already).
 These policies must include proper supports for any workers experiencing violence.
 For some tips and information on creating policies visit:

-- Preventing workplace violence—Information for employers – Canadian Red Cross
+- Preventing workplace violence—Information for employers (PDF) – Canadian Red Cross

 - Gender-Based Violence in the Workplace – Human Rights Watch